ABradbury823/taskmaster/README.md

 http://localhost:3000/user
 ```

-## Roadmap
-- ~~Implement remaining REST resources/endpoints~~
-- ~~Build out a client application using React~~
-- ~~Connect client with backend~~
-- Implement update and delete methods in Table class
-- Implement teams and categories APIs on server
-- Build out team parameterized endpoints
-- Add UI for task filters

 ## Acknowledgments
 Thank you to Dr. Newman for providing helpful code for DB access.
+This project was made for SWEN-610: Foundations of Software Development.